First published in June, 2010,

 Make it your own

-One thing last thing: As you concentrate on singing the Psalms, it is easy to forget what is really important, namely to make the words of the Psalms your own.
+One last thing: As you concentrate on singing the Psalms, it is easy to forget what is really important, namely to make the words of the Psalms your own.

 In 2 Samuel 24, King David wanted to build an altar and make an offering to the LORD at the threshing floor of Araunah (also known as Ornan in 1 Chronicles 21).
 Araunah offered to give David the oxen and wood and everything he needed so he could make the sacrifice.
 But David insisted on paying for them and making them his own before offering them to the LORD.
 Otherwise he would be offering something that was not his.
 When you open the Psalms and make a sacrifice of praise to the LORD, make them your own words.
 Otherwise you will be offering up somebody else's sacrifice.